solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 ### Load(), Unload()

 When a task is defined for a plugin, snap will send a `Load()` request to plugin containing:
-- task identifier - unique number maintained by snap
+- task identifier - unique value maintained by snap
 - JSON-like object with configuration fields
 - list of metrics that user wants to gather - we can request only subset of "measurements"